-In Third-Party-Operations, MMUs are manufactured and maintained by Zelos, but the investment is carried by external partners, the "third parties".
+In Third-Party-Operations, the investment is carried by external partners, the "third parties".
 A third party can be an investment fund or a corporation seeking an upgrade in its profitability.
-By refining electricity, a mere commodity, into sophisticated crypto-mining services the corporation moves up the value chain and multiplies its revenues per kWh.
 With TPO, we offer our expertise in mobile crypto mining to a sector in need of revenues, leverage our own capital base and increase returns for token holders.
-A percentage of the total mining revenues of the third party will be claimed by Zelos for operating the MMUs and Zelos will pay 8.4% anually of the resulting earnings to token holders.
+A percentage of the total mining revenues of the third party will be claimed by Zelos for operating the MINING INFRASTRUCTUREs and Zelos will pay 8.4% anually of the resulting earnings to any Lending Investor.

-CHALLENGES IN THE BLOCKCHAIN COMMUNITY
+CHALLENGES IN THE BLOCKCHAIN COMINING INFRASTRUCTURENITY

 The ecological footprint of traditional mining operations is enormous - the total amount of energy consumed in mining Ethereum and Bitcoin is as large as Nigeria's consumption, a country with 180 million inhabitants, about 2% of the entire population on earth.
-The Guardian stated back in July that a single Bitcoin transaction "devours as much energy as what powers 1.57 US households for a day - roughly 5,000 times more energy- hungry than a typical credit card payment"10.
+The Guardian stated back in July that a single Bitcoin transaction "devours as much energy as what powers 1.57 US households for a day - roughly 5,000 times more energy- hungry than a typical credit card payment".
 Traditional large- and small-scale mining operations get their power from regular grids - based on a traditional energy mix.
 On a global level, that energy mix is still dominated by fossil fuels contributing to pollution and climate change.
 For blockchain to fulfill its own vision and become the infrastructure for transactions in the future, the technology needs to improve its energy consumption profile while maintaining its core principles: the distributed ledger and a redundancy of capacities.
 That is a big challenge for the entire industry.
 However we - the Zelos team

-- are convinced that we can help make the world a better place with our mobile and flexible system which taps unused resources in the renewable space.
+- are convinced that we can help make the world a better place with our flexible mining system which taps unused resources in the renewable space.

-Besides our ZELOS (ZEO)ironmental ambitions we want to strengthen the original idea of blockchain and crypto currencies: a distributed structure in the hands of many as opposed to oligopolistic clusters of computing power in intransparent jurisdictions under authoritarian rule.
-The very nature of our mobile fleet of MMUs allows for a widely distributed system and the voting rights we give to the community of token holders ensure that important decisions in mining are taken by the community and not by tycoons
+Besides our ZELOS (ZEO) iron mental ambitions we want to strengthen the original idea of blockchain and crypto currencies: a distributed structure in the hands of many as opposed to oligopolistic clusters of computing power in intransparent jurisdictions under authoritarian rule.
+The very nature of our mobile fleet of MINING INFRASTRUCTUREs allows for a widely distributed system and the voting rights we give to the coMining infrastructurenity of token holders ensure that important decisions in mining are taken by the coMining infrastructurenity and not by tycoons